HerbVar-Network/Educational-Materials/README.md

 # Educational-Materials
-Storage and sharing of HerbVar-related educational materials
+Storage and sharing of HerbVar-related educational materials.